steasdale/gemenet-ontology/properties/p1.1-has-name/README.md

 ### Changes Required

 **IMPORTANT:** The property and transformation code are ALREADY IMPLEMENTED in the current system.
-This deliverables package provides:
+This directory provides:
 - Complete documentation for the existing property
 - Usage examples and guidelines
 - Testing procedures